One day I laced up a pair of running shoes to learn how to run, who knew that one day they would teach me how to fly…

 For me, running ultra distances has become much less about achievement and far more about reflecting on my life.
 Of course it didn’t start that way.
 Yet, it feels as if the further I run, and the more natural I eat and fuel, the more my running becomes a journey to travel instead of a finish line to cross.

 Running longer distances outwardly is merely a reflection of how deep I am willing to dig inwardly.
-And every step I take inwardly, is another step I take outwardly.
+And every step I take outwardly, is another step I take inwardly.
 What a divine cause and effect.

 Reaching beyond my limitations internally through contemplation has allowed me to reach beyond my limitations externally through running.

 Because here’s what I can tell you from experience…If you don’t find a deeper meaning on the course of an ultra marathon…then, well, you’re not looking.